Willcox-Research-Group/rom-operator-inference-Python3/docs/content/usage/romclasses/index.md

 (sec-romclasses)=
 # ROM Classes

-There are several reduced-order model (ROM) classes defined in the main namespace of `rom_operator_inference`.
+There are several reduced-order model (ROM) classes defined in the main namespace of `opinf`.
 Each class corresponds to a specific problem setting.

 ::::{margin}